-• All results and answers must be clearly written in pen in their respective designated areas on the exam papers.
+• All results and answers must be written clearly in pen in their respective designated areas on the exam papers.
 Answers written outside the answer boxes will not be graded.

-• If you need space for rough working, use the back side of the exam sheets.
+• If you need scratch paper, use the backside of the exam sheets.
 Remember that nothing outside the designated areas will be graded.